RBI Grade B 2022 Preparation Strategy, Exam Analysis & Cut Off

 Anuj Jindal, the founder, is an ex-manager from SBI, with an M.Com from Delhi School of Economics.
 He also has a JRF in Commerce & Management and NET in HRM, along with more than 5 years of experience in the field of Education.

-Things like your education background, meaning if you are from the science, commerce, or humanities streams.
-Or the fact that you have or have not appeared for other govt. job exams before, and if you are a working professional or not.
+- Or the fact appeared for other govt. exams before, and if you are a working professional or not.
+These factors can vary your preparation time.

-If you have scored just above the Phase cut off, don’t’ worry, Phase 1 is basically an elimination round.
-The marks obtained by candidates in it are not taken into consideration when the final RBI Grade B exam scorecard is computed.
+- The marks obtained by candidates in it are not taken into consideration when the final RBI Grade B exam scorecard is computed.

-So, that basically means, by scoring above the cut off marks in phase 1 you have just been able to secure yourself a seat in the phase 2 paper, nothing more than that.
-It’s entirely up to you now to score well in the Phase 2 exam and Interview to place yourself on the final selection list.
+- So, that basically means, by scoring above the cut off marks in phase 1 you have just been able to secure yourself a seat in the phase 2 paper, nothing more than that.

 Having said that, if you are too inclined on solving them, you can practice on the Mock Tests that I have created for you.

-In how many shifts will the RBI Grade B Exam 2022 be conducted?
+- In how many shifts will the RBI Grade B Exam 2025 be conducted?